btskinner/btskinner.github.io/_posts/2018-10-13-install-r-with-openblas-and-openmp-on-macos-mojave.md

 	brew tap sethrfore/r-srf
 	```

-5. `brew install` Cairo and R from `sethrfore/r-srf` tap, adding the
+5. `brew reinstall` Cairo from `sethrfore/r-srf` tap (you must
-    optional arguments for R:
+   `reinstall` since the Homebrew-core version of Cairo is already
+   installed as a dependency above):
     ```
-	brew install sethrfore/r-srf/cairo
+	brew reinstall sethrfore/r-srf/cairo
 	```
 	**NOTE** You need to install Cairo from this tap if you want to
 	have X11 support.

+	Now install R using from `sethrfore/r-srf` with additional arguments:
 	```
 	brew install sethrfore/r-srf/r --with-openblas --with-java --with-cairo --with-libtiff
     ```